Pure-ML/PureMLApp/README.md

 preso - the PureML hackathon presentation and notes

-sugan - the llamaIndex worflows and assoicated code
+sujan - the llamaIndex worflows and assoicated code

 tmp - the side repo for all those types of thins